AI-TranspWood/jupyter-docker-extension/README.md

 ## Installation

-### From Marketplace (not yet available)
+### From Marketplace

-Since Docker Desktop [v4.11.0](https://docs.docker.com/desktop/release-notes/#docker-desktop-4110) the AITW-JupyterLab Extension is available in the Marketplace page:
+> [!NOTE]
+> Requires Docker Desktop v4.11.0 or higher, make sure to update if you have an older version installed.

+Follow [this link](https://open.docker.com/extensions/marketplace?extensionId=aitranspwood/jupyter-docker-extension) and click on install or:

 - From the Docker Desktop main window click on the **Extensions** tab in left side menu.
 - If you have not installed any extension yet, you will automatically jump to the **Manage**>**Browse** page